-There are 55 parcels clustered into 17 development sites in the category of future development properties.
+There are 67 parcels clustered into 25 development sites in the category of future development properties.
+This includes seven sites in the Central City East project area, ten sites in the Central District project area, six sites in the Coliseum project area, one site in the Oak Knoll project area and one site in both the Coliseum and Central City East project areas.
 The Amtrak Station, included in the governmental use category, is also a potential future development site as well.

-Finally, there are 16 parcels in the category of sale properties.
+Finally, there are 12 parcels clustered into five properties in the category of sale properties.
 They include both developable or otherwise useable sites with market value and small remainder sites that have little or no value.